kraftjectory/forgery/README.md

 ## Ecto integration

-Fortory was built with easy Ecto integration in mind, though not limiting to it.
+Forgery was built with easy Ecto integration in mind, though not limiting to it.

 For example you use Ecto and have `MyRepo`.
 You can add a function, says `insert!` and `insert_many!`, into the factory: